ynikitenko/yarsync/docs/source/yarsync.1.md

 not configuration files) will be cloned.
 This command will refuse to clone **from** a repository with a filter (see SPECIAL REPOSITORIES).

-*parent path* is useful when we want to clone several repositories into one directory.
+*parent-path* is useful when we want to clone several repositories into one directory.
 It allows us to use the same command for each of them (manually or with **mr**(1)).
+If one needs to have a different directory name for a repository, they can rename it manually
+(we don't require, but strongly encourage having same directory names for all replicas).

 #### Positional arguments